Leickness Simbayi: Media appearances

 In December 2011, Simbayi appeared on a South African Broadcasting Corporation News segment to commemorate the 23rd World AIDS Day and discuss the country's new HIV and AIDS, STI and TB National Strategic Plan.
 In 2012, he appeared on another SABC News segment to discuss that year's South African National HIV Prevalence, Incidence and Behaviour Survey Report.
 Simbayi's opinion is also featured in several South African newspapers, including the Cape Times, The Sowetan, and Cape Argus.

 Personal life

 Simbayi has a wife, Ruth, and two children, Veronica and Kennedy.

 Affiliations

 Simbayi has worked under the Human Sciences Research Council since 2001.
 He has been Deputy Chief Executive Officer for Research since 2016 and was the executive director of the HIV/AIDS, STIs and TB research programme from 2010 to 2015.
-He is a current National Research Foundation-rated researcher, Honorary Professor in the Department of Psychiatry and Mental Health at the University of Cape Town, Member of the Academy of Science of South Africa, and a registered Research Psychologist with the Health Professions Council of South Africa's Professional Board of Psychology.
+He is a current National Research Foundation-rated researcher, Honorary Professor in the Department of Psychiatry and Mental Health at the University of Cape Town, and a registered Research Psychologist with the Health Professions Council of South Africa's Professional Board of Psychology.
 He is also an Associate Editor of the Journal of Psychology in Africa.
+He is a member of the Academy of Science of South Africa.